 By Wendy Eson, IBCLC, CEIM

-While babies are born to breastfeed, breastfeeding is a skill that for most families, often takes practice and time to master.
+While babies are born to breastfeed, breastfeeding is a skill that for most families, often takes some time to learn.
 Bottle feeding also takes practice, as it’s a completely different mode of food delivery for the breastfed baby.

 We suggest introducing practice bottles around 3 to 4 weeks of age.
 This will give the family plenty of time to hone breastfeeding skills and establish a good milk supply.
 Some families may choose to wait longer to introduce that first bottle, but if returning to work is anticipated, practice bottles should begin well before heading back to work.
 There are many approaches to bottle introduction, but staying consistent with practice is often the best way to help baby accept a bottle.